Analysis | Biden’s State of the Union Was Too Much Business as Usual

 He renewed his calls for a huge new spending plan that lacks the revenues to pay for it.
 He called for a strict “Buy American” approach to public investment, which sees getting taxpayers value for money as secondary.
 He championed labor unions and called for passage of the PRO Act.
 When he turned to the country’s inflation problem, he said “Don’t cut wages, cut costs” — a puzzling instruction, since most employers are currently raising wages, not lowering them.
 As before, he channeled the left’s reflexive suspicion of profits and business success.

-To be sure, the president’s criticism of the prices Americans pay for drugs were valid, and his remedy (let Medicare negotiate with manufacturers) is correct.
+To be sure, the president’s criticism of the prices Americans pay for drugs was valid, and his remedy (let Medicare negotiate with manufacturers) is correct.
 His proposals for action on climate change are urgently necessary, though for the moment they’re tied to the omnibus measure going nowhere.
 Taken as a whole, his restated domestic-policy ambitions offer no scope for progress based on bipartisan cooperation.

 If Democrats were surging in the polls and looking confidently toward the midterm elections, this reluctance to compromise would be understandable.
 But Biden’s popularity is shaky and his party is heading for heavy defeat.
 A course correction is essential.
 By creating a moment of clarity and common purpose, the Ukraine emergency offered the president a chance to reset.
 Unfortunately, he chose not to deviate.